Kettlebells: Your First Workout

 Try kettlebells and train the way an athlete must perform - with strength, power, endurance and mobility -

 All of this is why I break training down to two basic forms of resistance: intrinsic and extrinsic.

 Intrinsic exercise means using your own body for resistance while extrinsic involves moving an external weight.
 Since most athletes do both, it's important to develop both skills.
 Why also using one of our real usable strength and conditioning bodyweight routines would work perfectly alongside your first kettlebell routine.

-It always blows my mind how some athletes, boxers, martial artists STILL continue with isolated moves (that tend to tighten up and add imbalances to the body) instead of movement patterns because when you are doing your 'sport' you will need MOVEMENT and the KB will help you simulate the specific movements required Therefore, I consider kettlebells the most convenient form of extrinsic strength training, offering such a complete workout there's little reason to do other types of (extrinsic) weight training.
+It always blows my mind how (some PT's' encourage) athletes, boxers, martial artists STILL continue with isolated moves (that tend to tighten up and add imbalances to the body) instead of movement patterns because when you are doing your 'sport' you will need MOVEMENT and the KB will help you simulate the specific movements required Therefore, I consider kettlebells the most convenient form of extrinsic strength training, offering such a complete workout there's little reason to do other types of (extrinsic) weight training.

 (The only proviso I'd add to the above statement is occasional heavy object lifting, which teaches the invaluable skill of round-back dead-lifting, my preferred objects being large stones, rocks and sandbags.)

-It's a 10-minute strength & conditioning workout that incorporates 40-seconds of work followed by 20 seconds of recovery and time to move to the next exercise.
+This is a 10-minute strength & conditioning workout that incorporates 40-seconds of work followed by 20 seconds of recovery and time to move to the next exercise.
 Attempt to keep good form throughout!

-Let me know how you get on in the comments below ;)
+Don't forget to let me know how you get on in the comments below ;)

 Anton 'Kettles' Hedges